 If not, it will be the franchisee who is in hot water, and not the franchisor.

 What does this mean for you as you’re making decisions about your franchise business investment?
 First, if you’re thinking about a restaurant, ask how they plan to meet the requirements.
 The answer will not only tell you whether you have potential problems looming in December — but it may also give you an idea of how this franchisor deals with issues of this kind.

-If you’re not at that point in your franchise business research, if you haven’t yet decided on a particular restaurant or even on a restaurant, this is another data point for you on the question of franchise-franchisor relationships.
+If you’re not at that point in your franchise research, if you haven’t yet decided on a particular restaurant franchise or even on a particular industry, this is another data point for you on the question of franchise-franchisor relationships.
 Recent legal decisions have made it clear that the the question of responsibility, when it comes to franchises, is not as simple as it once seemed.
 This example reinforces that point.
 Make sure that whichever franchise you choose, you’re sure what is required of you.